nickathens/wardrobe/README.md

 (OpenAI) for processing.

 For local tests the repository bundles an `openai_stub` module that mimics the API without making network calls.
-This stub is only meant for running the test suite.
+The stub now performs basic validation and raises a custom `OpenAIError` when invalid input is provided so tests can cover error conditions.
 Replace it with the genuine `openai` package in production so the application can contact OpenAI's servers.

 ## Cloth Segmentation Model